jean-roland/adobe_stock_scraper/README.md

-# Adobe Soock Scrapper
+# Adobe Soock Scraper

-A python/selenium scrapper for Adobe Stock Image thumbnails I quickly made for an IA project I have.
+A python/selenium scraper for Adobe Stock Image thumbnails I quickly made for an IA project I have.

 ## Pre-requisite
 (Just in case)